Frankasaurus/My-Obsidian-Vault/Dungeons & Dragons 5e/Source Material/Races/Svirfneblin.md

 When you make a Dexterity (Stealth) check, you can make the check with advantage.
 You can use this trait a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.
 ### **Language**
 Your character can speak, read, and write Common and one other language that you and your DM agree is appropriate for the character.
 The [[Player's Handbook]] offers a list of languages to choose from.
 The DM is free to modify that list for a campaign.
-*Standard languages are Common, Aarakocra, and Auran.*
+*Standard languages are Common, Gnome, and Undercommon